AugusDogus/screenshot/README.md

 # Screenshot

 A small, fast region screenshot overlay written in C (Win32/GDI) for Windows x64.
 Darkens the desktop and provides an intuitive selection interface with clipboard integration.
+Features a system tray icon and global hotkey for easy access.

 ## Features